UA-112830647-1

 Day 17: Poon Hill Hike (3200 m) and back to Tadapani (2630m) (5 – 6 hours)

 An early morning pleasant hike to Poon Hill to witness the amazing sunrise view.
 The sunrise view from the Poon Hill viewpoint over the Annapurna ranges, Dhaulagiri, and other snow-capped mountains is heavenly.
-The Pokhara valley and lakesides from the viewpoint are also incredible.
-Enjoy the breathtaking scenery and descend to Ghorepani for a breakfast.
-After breakfast, continue walking towards east descent passing rhododendron forest and cascading waterfall to reach Tadapani.
+The Pokhara Valley and Lakesides from the viewpoint are also incredible.
+Enjoy the breathtaking scenery and descend to Ghorepani for breakfast.
+After breakfast, continue walking towards the east descent passing the rhododendron forest and cascading waterfall to reach Tadapani.
 Stay overnight.

 Day 18: Trek to Sinuwa (2170 m) (5- 7 hours)